Bayes linear kinematics in a dynamic Bayesian survival model: Application: Leukemia survival rates

 The posterior means for the effects of all covariates in all intervals are given in Table \ref{postleuk}.
 Posterior standard deviations are given in brackets.

 We see that the covariates, on the whole, do indeed appear to have an effect on the survival times of patients with leukemia.
-Age and sex have the most pronounced overall effects, especially age, with all except one of the posterior means for these covariates being positive.
-Deprivation score and white blood cell count both have positive posterior means for the first 8 time periods, indicating that they too could potentially increase the hazard.
-The negative posterior means in the last two intervals could be an indication that the effects of these covariates decrease over time.
-In both cases, $\pm2$ standard deviation intervals contain zero for these two time periods.
+Age has the most pronounced overall effect, with all of the posterior means of the coefficients being positive.
+Deprivation score and white blood cell count have positive posterior means for all but the later time periods, indicating that they too could be associated with the hazard.

+The negative posterior means in the later intervals could be an indication that the effects of these covariates decrease over time.
+This could be related to the phenomenon of dynamic selection of the population.
+For example, if, in the later intervals, few older patients are still observed then this could be the reason for a smaller effect of age at later time-points.
+In our case the mean age of patients in each interval are (60.7, 57.1, 54.5, 53.5, 52.2, 51.1, 50.6, 49.0, 48.5, 48.3) and so dynamic selection may explain the smaller effects in later intervals.